 Check out our most up-to-date metrics below.

-The Teen Counseling Program provides short-term intensive counseling services to teens and their families, both in-person and via tele-health.
-TCP continues to see an increase in the intensity and complexity of at-risk behaviors in teens and an increase in teens that identify as LBGTQ+.
-The 24/7 teen crisis hotline has also seen an increase in calls over the last 18 months.
-TCP had a temporary decrease in referrals when schools closed, but expects that will correct itself as they reopen in fall 2021.
-In FY21, the cost per beneficiary was $378.
+The Teen Counseling Program provides short-term intensive counseling services to teens and their families.
+TCP continues to see an increase in referrals and in the intensity and complexity of behaviors in teens, as well as an increase in teens that identify as LBGTQ+.
+The 24/7 teen crisis hotline saw a 20% increase in calls.
+In FY22, the cost per beneficiary was $397.

-STAR Kids provides lessons that teach social/emotional development and problem solving skills.
+STAR Kids provides lessons that teach social-emotional development and problem-solving skills.
 Enrollment fluctuates depending on local Head Start and Barrett Early Learning Center enrollment capacity.
-STAR Kids operated virtually over the last year and provided “pre-recorded” twice weekly lessons.
-Starting in October 2021, lessons will be taught in-person in the classroom.
-In FY21, the cost per participant was $445.
+STAR Kids returned to in-person lessons in classrooms, but remained prepared to adapt if classrooms shut down due to COVID outbreaks.
+When classes were virtual, STAR Kids video lessons were provided.
+In FY22, the cost per participant was $368.

 Healthy Families provides children ages 0–5 and their parents with comprehensive family support through in-person visits, phone, text, and video calls.
 Programming is offered in English, Spanish, Dari, and Pashto.
 Healthy Families’ ability to provide programming increased with the addition of a bilingual mental health intern and expansion into Nelson County.
 Throughout the year, the program maintained the same level of participants.
 We continue to partner with Child Health Partnership to provide in-home mental health counseling for parents with depression, anxiety, and complex trauma history.
 In FY22, the cost per beneficiary was $3,109.